What is Minoxidil?

 Getting the Best From Minoxidil

-Belgravia hair loss specialists have found that whilst Minoxidil can help reduce hair loss and boost hair growth, the degree of success will often depend on the Minoxidil’s strength.
+Belgravia hair loss specialists have found that whilst Minoxidil can help reduce hair loss and boost hair growth, the degree of success will often depend on the appropriate solution being used.
 Belgravia offers a number of high strength minoxidil formulations.
 Please contact the centre for more information on the range of minoxidil products available or to arrange a free consultation.

 Like most other drugs there can be side effects from the use of Minoxidil.
 Side effects from Minoxidil are unlikely and are usually mild.
 Some of the possible side effects are increased facial hair growth, headaches, rashes and palpitations.
 Side effects should diminish in a short time during use of Minoxidil or shortly after stopping Minoxidil.
 Higher doses of minoxidil will increase the chances of side effects.
 For full details of minoxidil side effects please click here.